bernie-skipole/indi/docs/source/usage/functions.rst

 accepting host, port, blob_folder, etc., as script arguments.

 **Web client limitation**

+The web client employs a browser refresh every ten seconds, so data changes which update at a faster rate will jump rather than change smoothly.

 Sending BLOB's from client to device is achieved on the browser by giving the user the option of uploading a file.
 This may be required for certain instruments, which may, for example, need a configuration uploaded,